"I am not afraid of tomorrow, for I have seen yesterday and I love today."

 Sally Taylor is very much the glass half full person, she feels that there is some good in everyone but we just have to look hard for it sometimes and that life should be as fun as possible in between the serious bits.

 However, once a nurse, always a nurse.
 Sally describes herself as the proverbial stick of rock, cut her in half and nurse is written all the way through.
-Sally joined Great Oaks in 2010 as a very part time bank Heath Care assistant within in Day Hospice working 2 or 3 shifts a month.
-This soon increased to a permanent post, in addition to which Sally joined the Hospice at Home Service on overnight visits.
-Her interest in this aspect of the hospice increased and she became assistant to the Coordinator and taking on more responsibility.
-The turning point came after Sally successfully completed a return to practice course which enabled her re register as a qualified nurse again and use the skills she had developed over her long career .
-Sally now coordinates the Hospice at Home and Outreach service.
+Sally joined Dean Forest Hospice, Great Oaks in 2010 as a very part time bank Heath Care assistant within in Day Hospice working 2 or 3 shifts a month.
+This soon increased to a permanent post, in addition to which Sally joined the Hospice at Home, Service on overnight visits.
+Her interest in this aspect of the hospice increased and she became an assistant to the Coordinator and taking on more responsibility.
+The turning point came after Sally successfully completed a return to practice course which enabled her re register again and use the skills she had developed over her long career.
+Sally is now the Community Service Lead and Coordinates Hospice at Home and Outreach service.
 Hospice at Home provides mainly over night support for carers looking after loved ones at home.
 Knowing that a nurse is with them at night reassures the family and enables them to rest.
 Outreach supports people again at home with the practicalities of normal life but maybe need signposting to other services and organisations or assistance from the volunteer team.

 "I don't know what you can do to help", patients and their families often say when we first make contact with them.
 The fact is that we cannot change the situation that has led us to be involved but we can try to make the situation a little easier and manageable by supporting in the most appropriate way.
 Being guided by the needs of the individual means that we are going at the right pace for people to able to cope day to day and to keep life as normal as possible for them to the challenges of their disease or diagnosis.
 Over the years there has been a great deal of change by growth and development in the Hospice at Home Service but all the time responding to the ever changing need of the community.